We Love the 90 Acres We Call Home

 What does a typical day look like in the life of an NNU student?
 What will you do on the weekends?
 Where will you eat?
 Where will you hang out?
-Bloggers Sam, Allie and Lexie are here to answer these questions and more.
+Bloggers Sam, Allie and Lexie are here to answer these questions about our campus life and more.
 Read about their college experience, ask more questions of your own, and picture yourself at NNU!

 Mr. NNU is like Miss America without the miss...or America.
 Mr. NNU is a "beauty pageant" for the men of campus.
 Two guys from each class are nominated by their classmates to compete for the coveted title from which the event draws its name.
 Four areas are figured into the final score: Athletic Ability, Talent, Humor and the Question & Answer.

 The reigning Mr. NNU hosts the event, and at the end he passes the crown on to his successor.
-NNU's freshman class council organizes this hit show when eight male students strut their stuff.
-Be prepared to witness hilarious, strange and even bizarre acts.
+NNU's freshman class council organizes this show where eight male students strut their stuff.
+Be prepared to witness hilarious and bizarre acts.
 Above all else though, be prepared to laugh.

 Fresheree is NNU's infamous variety show.
 Each fall, students perform a menagerie of skits and songs during a night of comedy.
 Hosted by the sophomore class council, Fresheree takes place in NNU's Little Theatre, (also known as the "Sader Dome").